lodeguns/Elegans-AI-Artificial-Connectomic-Networks/README.md

 [Here the Tensorflow Drive with code, weights and logs](https://drive.google.com/drive/folders/1oT3xghtkeap9c4LG3PtuAshs243D5IxV?usp=sharing)

-The source code that is distributed in this repository is under Apache Licence 2.0.
+The source code distributed in this repository is under Apache Licence 2.0.

 **Additional Code and Research Requests**